omeka/classic-enduser/docs/Plugins/Dropbox.md

 You may add files from the dropbox at any point during the adding or editing process.

-## Security Settings
+## Security settings

-It may be necessary to add specific mimetypes to the Allowed File Types in the admin section.
+It may be necessary to add specific mime-types to the "Allowed File Types" list in the settings.
 See [Security Settings](../Admin/Settings/Security_Settings.md) for more information.